johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

                     > Check for blown out seals on cylinders before checking valves so as to prevent miss-diagnosing a valve as the problem.

                 2. Check for damaged seals in the cylinder
                     > Oil may be leaking past seals instead of moving the load.
-                    > If oil is coming out of the exhaust when the piston is at full stroke or not moving then the seals or the ram must be damaged.
+                    > If oil is coming out of the exhaust when the piston is at full stroke or when not moving then the seals must be damaged.
-                    > Open hose a connectionat the actuator input 1st to check that there is oil pressure and flow.
+                    > To test, open the hose connection at the cylinder input to check that there is oil pressure and flow.
+                    > If there is no flow then your problem is back at the valve or in the hose.
+                    > Assuming there is flow, return and tighten the hose connection at the cylinder input and open the connection at the exhaust.
-                    > then the actuator exhaust,
+                    > Turn on the pump again.
-                        then the valve, and finally the pump to check for oil flow.
+                    > When the piston reaches full stroke or when it stops moving, there should be no oil comming out of the exhaust.
-                    > If oil flows to the valves input, then check that no oil comes out the output when the cylinder is at the end of travel or if it is not moving.
-If oil comes out at the end of travel or when the cylinder is not moving then the seals are blown.
+                    > If oil is coming out the exhaust when the piston is at full stroke then the seals are damaged.
-                    > If no oil flows to the input of the actuator, then check that the valve is moving.
-We may think we hear the valve moving as the solenoid is activated but removing the output hose to see if oil or air comes out will tell us for sure that the valve is moving.
                     > If everything checks out so far, then there is probably a jam at the load.
                     > Actuate the cylinders and loads by hand to see if there is a jam.
-                    >  Disconnect hoses from the cylinder and disconnect the load from the cylinder as well.
-Then attempt to move the load and the piston independently to see if either of are jammed.
+                    > Disconnect the cylinder from the load.
+                    > Then attempt to move the load and the piston independently to see if either are jammed.

+# Work on document is complete to this point.
+More work tomorrow.

 3. Power issues:
         > Does the machine have power?
 Where are the